GPNaslund/Thesis/SPP/thesis/student-review-version/main.typ

 Finally, the broader challenges encountered in this project highlight persistent areas for ongoing research in the field of mobile health informatics.
 This includes developing more adaptive and resilient strategies for managing evolving cross-platform permission models and data access restrictions, creating robust methods for handling highly asynchronous, sparse, or intermittently available data streams from diverse wearables, and contributing to the continued evolution and adoption of interoperable data standards like Open mHealth to better accommodate emerging data types and complex use cases in personalized and preventative health.

 = 8 Conclusion
 The primary outcome, the 'wearable_health' plugin, demonstrated a feasible approach to RQ1 (effective normalization).
 It successfully unified Heart Rate and HRV data from HealthKit and Health Connect into the Open mHealth standard, although this highlighted that achieving optimal data representation often requires context-specific schema adaptations, such as the custom HRV extension developed herein.
 Regarding RQ2 (requirements and challenges), the project underscored critical needs for managing disparate platform APIs and permission models.
-While data conversion proved highly efficient (0-3ms), extraction times (approximately !![300 milliseconds for 1000-5000 records]!!) were identified as a factor requiring careful consideration for applications with stringent near-real-time demands in mobile environments.
+While data conversion proved highly efficient (0-3ms), extraction times (ranging from approximately 130ms to over 1200ms for the datasets tested) were identified as a factor requiring careful consideration for applications with stringent near-real-time demands in mobile environments.
 For RQ3 (Open mHealth effectiveness), the schema, when appropriately augmented, was found applicable for the targeted data.
 However, this analysis also confirmed a trade-off between the consistency afforded by standardization and the richness of platform-specific metadata, a choice the plugin accommodates by offering multiple data output formats.

 This work contributes to bridging the identified knowledge gap for a unified, mobile-centric normalization framework, with relevance for both Design Science Research (through the artifact and generated design knowledge) and industry (providing a practical tool for developers like Neurawave).
 While the plugin’s architectural principles may offer some generalizability, its specific performance and API effectiveness are necessarily context-bound to the tested mobile platforms and evolving third-party APIs.